wavefrontHQ/docs/pages/doc/ts_removeSeries.md

 ```
 <!---should that be metric inside angles?-->

-Removes the specified metric, source, source tag, or point tag from the expression.
+Filters the expression to display only the time series that do <em>not</em> match the specified metric, source, source tag, or point tag.
 No key is required to remove a metric.
-To remove a particular source, source tag, or point tag, specify one of source=, tag=, or tagk= respectively.
-Set tagk to the unique point tag key to remove.
+To filter by a particular source, source tag, or point tag, specify `source=`, `tag=`, or `tagk=`, respectively.
+You can specify only one filtering parameter per function call.

 <!-- No key is required to retain a metric. =>What does that mean? -->